APIs & Integration Strategy

 How to prevent it?

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

 A7 – Cross-Site Scripting (XSS)

-In XSS attacks, scripts are added before the data is sent to the browser and executed to hijack sessions, redirect to malicious sites, or deface pages.
+In XSS attacks, scripts are inserted before data is sent to the browser and executed, enabling session hijacking, redirection to malicious sites, or page defacement.

 How to prevent it?

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-Specific interceptor application of XSS threat protection for verification of malicious patterns.
+Implement a specific interceptor application for XSS threat protection to verify and block malicious patterns.

 A8 – Insecure Deserialization

-Distributed applications with public listeners or applications that depend on the maintenance of the client’s state may probably adulteration of serialized data.
+Distributed applications with public listeners or those relying on client state maintenance may be susceptible to the tampering of serialized data.

 How to prevent it?

-How to mitigate this risk with API Management
+How do we mitigate this risk with an API management platform?

-Define whitelists for reliable sources, create specific logs for each stage of the operation of the APIs, perform call tracing, and configure alerts.
+Establish whitelists for reliable sources, generate specific logs for each stage of API operations, conduct call tracing, and configure alerts.

 A9 – Use of Components with Known Vulnerabilities